Symmetrical front door and entryway to house with potted plants and lanterns on both sides.

 It’s important to note that your VA appraisal doesn’t cover the same ground as a home inspection.
 Regardless of your loan type, a home inspection and appraisal are different parts of the home buying process.
 Home inspections take a more in-depth look at a home’s physical condition, examining the structure, attic, basement, electrical system, plumbing and other parts of the home.

-While the VA appraisal process has some basic checks in place to ensure safety and livability, you should still consider getting a home inspection before finalizing your purchase.
-It’s important to have a thorough understanding of everything your home has in store for you.
+While the VA appraisal process has some basic checks in place to assure safety and livability, it would still be wise to get a professional home inspection before finalizing your purchase.

 5. Closing

 Once you’ve made it through the VA appraisal and inspection process, you’re ready to close.
-Closing costs typically look about the same with a VA loan as other types of home loans.
-Most clients have to pay a VA funding fee, but this can be paid at closing or built into the loan.
+Closing costs typically look about the same with a VA loan as they do with other types of home loans.
+Most buyers must pay a VA funding fee, but you can pay this at closing or have it rolled into the loan.
+Disabled veterans, among others, can waive the VA funding fee, so make sure to check with your lender to verify if you qualify for a VA funding fee waiver.
+It’ll save you thousands of dollars.

-A good real estate agent will let you know what to expect at closing and help make the closing process, which includes closing day, run as smoothly as possible.
+A good real estate agent will let you know what to expect at closing and help make the closing process – which culminates with closing day – run as smoothly as possible.

-Ways To Handle Problems With Your VA Loan Appraisal
+Ways To Handle Problems With Your VA Appraisal

-A few things can go wrong with a VA appraisal, complicating the home buying process.
-Being prepared can help you deal with these issues if they arise.
+Not all VA appraisals go flawlessly, potentially complicating the home buying process.
+Being prepared can help you deal with issues – which we’ll list and discuss next – if they arise.

 The Property Doesn’t Meet MPRs

 Be sure to consult your real estate agent and lender to discuss your options.
-It can be difficult to weigh the pros and cons in this situation if you’re not a VA loan expert.
+Weighing the pros and cons in this situation can be hard if you’re not a VA loan expert.

 The Appraisal Is Lower Than Expected